Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.44 React Dependencies & Styling the Keeper App/README.md

 ```

 Now, creating a new note displays a trash bin icon.
 Using React components for icons is beneficial because JavaScript, CSS, and HTML are combined in each component, allowing for additional functionality without extra code.

+## Adding an Add Icon to the Button

+To change the Add button from text to an icon, search for an appropriate add icon, copy the import statement, and add it to `CreateArea`.
+Replace the word Add with the `AddIcon` component.